spatie/laravel-permission/docs/advanced-usage/seeding.md

 You can do this in the `SetUp()` method of your test suite (see the Testing page in the docs).

-Or it can be done directly in a seeder class:
+Or it can be done directly in a seeder class, as shown below.

 Here is a sample seeder, which first clears the cache, creates permissions and then assigns permissions to roles (the order of these steps is intentional):